unopim/user-guide/docs/1.0/magic/magic-ai.md

 # Magic AI

 Magical AI is the ultimate tool for professionals in diverse fields looking to enhance their efficiency.
-Some of its use cases are: Speeding up data entry tasks for sales and customer support teams.

 UnoPim integrates Magic AI, using artificial intelligence for management.

+Magic AI for Product Content Generation.
+It Automatically generates engaging product content using advanced LLM (Large Language Model) technology.

 ## Content Generation

-With Magic AI, store owners can effortlessly generate engaging **Products & Categories** content.
+With Magic AI, you can effortlessly generate engaging **Products & Categories** content.

 ### In UnoPim it provides Native Support to various LLMs.